jtrichWM/futureGazette/README.md

   - Sports
   - Politics
 - Right:
-  - Sidebar Story #1
+  - "In Other News Headlines"
-  - Sidebar Story #2
+  - Advert